patronasxdxd/CTFS/docs/1_Agave.md

 - Deposit a minimal amount of WETH (1) into the lending pool, designating it as collateral.

-- Set both LINK and WETH as collateral assets in the lending pool, allowing them to be used as security for borrowing.
+- Set both LINK and WETH as collateral assets in the lending pool, allowing them to be used as security for borrowing. this can be done by using the function `setUserUseReserveAsCollateral`.

 - Borrow a large amount of LINK (700_000_000_000_000_000) from the lending pool with a borrow factor of 2.
 The borrow factor influences the amount that can be borrowed relative to the collateral.